Bruxism (teeth grinding)

 The teeth grinding action that occurs with bruxism is unconscious.
 This is why hypnosis for bruxism can be effective, as it is a therapy that works on the unconscious level.
 Stress and anxiety are often linked to teeth grinding; two issues that can also be addressed with hypnotherapy.

 Keep reading to learn more about how to stop teeth grinding and how hypnosis for bruxism can form part of your treatment plan.

 Bruxism affects around 8-10% of the population.
 Characterised by jaw clenching and teeth grinding, bruxism can lead to dental damage and jaw problems.
-The condition is classified in two categories - awake bruxism and sleep bruxism.
+The condition is classified into two categories - awake bruxism and sleep bruxism.

 Awake bruxism, as its name suggests, occurs when you are awake.
-Usually there is no teeth grinding, just jaw clenching in response to certain stimuli.
+Usually, there is no teeth grinding, just jaw clenching in response to certain stimuli.
 Sleep bruxism happens when you are asleep and generally involves both grinding and jaw muscle contractions.

 The condition is then further broken down into primary and secondary bruxism.
 The primary type occurs without any prior medical condition, while the secondary type takes place when another medical or psychiatric condition is present.
-Secondary bruxism for example can be associated with medications, recreational drugs and mental health conditions like depression and anxiety.
+Secondary bruxism, for example, can be associated with medications, recreational drugs and mental health conditions like depression and anxiety.

 Psychological concerns such as stress and anxiety are known to exacerbate teeth grinding during sleep.
 The condition has also been linked to sleep disorders as it tends to occur during periods of wakefulness.